sightsdev/sights/README.md

 Type of servo connection to use.
 Available options:

-- `dynamixel` for Dynamixel AX series servos
+- `dynamixel` for Dynamixel AX-series servos
 - `serial` for Sabertooth motor controllers
 - `virtual` for a virtual servo connection (for testing)